Director of Clinical Training, Associate Professor of Psychology

 About Jana Pressley

-Prior to her time at Wheaton, Dr. Pressley founded a counseling center in Chattanooga, Tennessee for clients who did not previously have access to counseling due to lack of sufficient insurance coverage and/or other financial barriers.
+Prior to her time at Wheaton, Dr. Pressley founded a counseling center in Chattanooga, Tennessee for uninsured/underinsured individuals and families.
 This reduced-fee counseling program was grant- and foundation-funded, targeted toward the clinical needs of multi-problem children, adults, and families, and staffed by recent graduates and master’s level interns in counseling.
-Dr. Pressley is thrilled to continue involvement in clinical training at Wheaton College in a program whose very mission is focused on serving underserved and marginalized populations.
-In her free time, Jana enjoys reading, gardening, cooking, and spending time with her husband and two little boys.

 - PSYC 714 - Professional Development and Ethics I

 - PSYC 894 - Clerkship Seminar

 - PSYC 893 - Seminar: Advanced Topics in Psychology - Treatment of Complex Trauma in Children and Adults

 Membership in Professional Societies